Brikwerk/nxbt/docs/Macros.md

 1.0s
 ```

 Above, we're setting the left analog stick to 100% in the left horizontal direction.
-To explain, analog stick positions are composed of two values: and X position and Y position.
+To explain, analog stick positions are composed of two values: an X position and a Y position.
 You can think of both as positions on a traditional X/Y plane, with X being the horizontal component and Y being the vertical component.
 An X/Y of 0/0 means that the analog stick is in a neutral position (no input), while an X/Y position of 0/100 means our stick is tilted 100% up.

 <div align="center">
   <img src="img/pro-controller-stick-axis.jpg" width="300">